pghvlaans/sbotools/man-md/sboupgrade.1.md

 SlackBuilds except in case of reverse dependency rebuilds.
 Saved build options will be reused automatically unless **\--norecall** is passed as well.
-Unless it is obvious that dependency resolution and new build options are not required, or **\--reverse-rebuild** is passed as well, using this option is not recommended.
+Unless it is obvious that dependency resolution and new build options are not required, using this option is not recommended.

 **-S\|\--strict-upgrades (FALSE\|TRUE)**